jonathanlocke/jonathanlocke.github.io/unpublished/configuration.md

     Settings.of(this).addAllFrom(Folder.parse("settings"));

+When multiple instances of the same settings class are required (for example, two *Apache Pinot* clusters each defined by PinotSettings objects), an *instance* property can be used to distinguish which instance is defined in each *.properties* file:

+    PinotCluster1.properties:

+        class         = com.telenav.scout.safety.demo.PinotSettings
+        instance      = CLUSTER1
+        zookeeperPort = localhost:2181
+        clusterName   = PinotCluster

+    PinotCluster2.properties:

+        class         = com.telenav.scout.safety.demo.PinotSettings
+        instance      = CLUSTER2
+        zookeeperPort = localhost:2181
+        clusterName   = PinotCluster

+These configurations can then be found using an instance specifier as in:

+    enum Cluster { CLUSTER1, CLUSTER2 }

+    var cluster1 = Settings.of(this).lookup(PinotSettings.class, CLUSTER1);
+    var cluster2 = Settings.of(this).lookup(PinotSettings.class, CLUSTER2);

+<a name="#components"></a>
 #### KivaKit components

-Now that we have covered the mechanisms for registering and locating objects and settings, we can forget about it for now (until some later date if it becomes relevant).
-All of the above functionality is more easily accessible by creating a KivaKit component.
-KivaKit components, including *Application*, extend *BaseComponent*, which provides convenience methods for accessing objects from the lookup registry and the settings registry for the component.
+Now that we have covered the mechanisms for registering and locating objects and settings, we can take a look at how KivaKit components make this easier.
+KivaKit components, including *Application* and *Server* extend *BaseComponent*, which provides convenience methods for messaging, and for accessing objects from the lookup and settings registries for the component.
+In the event that a class already extends another base class, the *ComponentMixin* interface can be used (see [How KivaKit adds mixins to Java](#mixins) for details).

 Continuing with our Apache Pinot example from above, we can write a *Pinot* component which uses *PinoSettings* to get a connection to the specified Apache Pinot database cluster: